godofthecrabz/CS283/3-ShellP1/questions.md

 - STDERR is often used for error messages, while STDOUT is for regular output.
 Why is it important to keep these separate in a shell?

-    > **Answer**:  Since STDERR is seperate output stream a programmer can ensure their is a safe place for debugging and error output to go in case the STDOUT is redirected to another file or stream.
+    > **Answer**:  Since STDERR is a seperate output stream a programmer can ensure their is a safe place for debugging and error output to go in case the STDOUT is redirected to another file or stream.

 - How should our custom shell handle errors from commands that fail?
 Consider cases where a command outputs both STDOUT and STDERR.
 Should we provide a way to merge them, and if so, how?